 - Weekly TV Ratings

-Below are the Nielsen ratings for the 21st week of the 2006-07 television broadcast season; most reruns are excluded from the list.
-Final household, 18-49, and 25-54 ratings are provided, as are final viewership figures.
+Below are the Nielsen ratings for the 51st week of the 2003-04 television broadcast season; most reruns are excluded from the list.
+Final household (HH) ratings, 18-49 ratings, and viewership (in millions) are provided in the first chart.
 The second chart includes data for cable programs that aired this week.

 Music ratings are divided into two weekly posts: one for albums, and one for individual songs; this is the song post.
 Songs achieve their positions on the weekly Billboard & Rolling Stone lists based on three major metrics: sales, streaming, and airplay.
 Below are three charts: the top 25 songs of the week based on total U.S. sales, the top 25 based on total U.S. streaming and the top 25 songs of the week based on U.S. pop radio airplay.

 Below are the Nielsen ratings for the 25th week of the 2007-08 television broadcast season; most reruns are excluded from the list.
 Final household, adults 18-49, adults 25-54, and viewership figures are provided.
 The second chart includes data for cable programs that aired this week.
 The final charts include timeshifted DVR ratings for both broadcast and cable if available.
 Note: the viewership data presented in the first two charts is in Live+Same Day (the Nielsen standard) while the DVR charts present viewership in Live and Live+7 day.
 The Live figures will not match the Live+Same Day figures.

 Below is a recap of the cable TV ratings for the week ending February 21, 2021.
 This is merely a selection of original airings and does not include every single program that aired in the week.
 Syndicated programming, sports news, and non-original movies are not included in these charts.
 A second chart includes the ratings for various sports programming that aired during the week, and there is a separate post with cable news ratings from this week.